MKLab-ITI/pygrank/README.md

     ... # run your pygrank code here
 ```

-Otherwise, everything runs on top of `numpy` (this
+Otherwise, everything runs on top of `numpy`, which
-is faster for forward passes).
+is faster for forward passes.
 Node ranking algorithms
-can be defined outside contexts.
+can be defined outside contexts and run inside.

 # :zap: Quickstart
 Before looking at details, here is fully functional